gman0/test-gh-pages/content/_index.md

 ## Starting out

-Once ready, start by heading over to the first warm-up exercise: [Installing pre-requisites](./00-prerequisites/README.md).
+Once ready, start by heading over to the first warm-up exercise: `00-prerequisites`.